 - Shred or burn all sensitive personal information

 - Remove (wipe) personal information that may be stored on computers and mobile devices before selling or disposing of them

 Ask questions before deciding to share your personal information

 - Legitimate businesses will not contact you to verify your account information, so ask for a call back number, ask why your personal information is needed, how it will be used, how it will be protected, and what happens if you do not share itContact your bank or credit card company to confirm the call

 Maintain appropriate security on your computers and other electronic devices

 - Install antivirus software on all your devices and keep the software updated

 - Change your passwords at least every 90 days, use different passwords for different accounts and websites and do not share them with anyone

-- Mobile devices and cell phones, and all applications installed on them should be password protected
+- Mobile devices and all applications installed on them should be password protected

 - Encrypt your data using tools available in Microsoft Office or purchased commercially